john-shefer/NetHole.3beta/README.md

       option, excluded ports will act as if they were firewalled to DROP inbound connections.

-      The result is that nmap scans of LaBrea virtual machines in the capture subnet will take a long time.
+      The result is that nmap scans of NetHole virtual machines in the capture subnet will take a long time.
 This discourages hacking activity while at the same time generating log entries that warn you of the activity.

-      LaBrea is automatically configured to always respond to the "usual" hacking ports.
+      NetHole is automatically configured to always respond to the "usual" hacking ports.

       Also, if there is enough activity on some other port, then the